Graduate Programs

 Program Degree Requirements:

 Both the AGPCNP and CNS program require 42 credits and include a graduate core of 15 credits, an advanced practice core of 9 credits.
-The Adult Gerontology Primary Care track include a minimum of 750 supervised hours toward development of clinical competencies for primary care of the adult-gerontological population, and three credits of elective courses.
+The Adult Gerontology Primary Care track will soon require 750 supervised hours toward development of clinical competencies for primary care of the adult-gerontological population, and three credits of elective courses.

 The CNS includes a minimum of 500 supervised hours toward the development of clinical competencies for Adult Gerontology Clinical Specialization.